aws-samples/single-stage-aws-iam-identity-center-pipeline/README.md

 ## Best practices

 - This pipeline will manage (create, update and delete) only Permission Sets that are specified in it.
 Control Tower permission sets will not be modified.
-- You will have multiple JSON templates in the same folder (both for permission sets and assignments).
+- You will have multiple JSON/YAML templates in the same folder (both for permission sets and assignments).
 Assignments files should be split into individual files **per principal** (user/group) for clarity.
 - When you remove a template, the pipeline will remove the assignment / permission set
-- If you remove an entire assignment JSON block, the pipeline will delete the assignment from AWS IAM Identity Center
+- If you remove an entire assignment YAML block, the pipeline will delete the assignment from AWS IAM Identity Center
 - You can't remove a permission set that is assigned to an AWS account
 - You can’t manage a permission set that is associated to the Management Account (the assignment script will skip any assignments to the management account)
 - You can’t manage predefined (AWS-managed) permission sets type